guilhemmarchand/nmon-for-splunk/docs/installation_splunkcloud.rst

 Nmon Performance Monitor is entirely compatible with a Splunk Cloud deployment, offering 100% of app functionality to monitor your own servers.

-However, please note that Splunk does not allow any application to monitor Cloud instances performances, such as the deployment matrix differs from on premise installations:
+However, please note that Splunk does not allow any application to monitor Cloud instances performances, such as the deployment matrix differs from on premise installations.

-*On Splunk Cloud instances you will deploy (or ask Splunk to deploy):*
+**Nmon Performance Monitor is a vetted Cloud application, that will be deployed by Splunk Cloud staff on demand.**

+*Matrix deployment for Splunk Cloud:*

 +-----------------------------------+------------+---------------+
 | Splunk Instance                   | Core App   | PA-nmon_light |